Fireplace Buying Tips to Avoid Common Pitfalls

-- High temperature grout, silicone, and other mortar type materials should be used to finish the surface of the fireplace.
+- Use high temperature grout, silicone, and other mortar type materials to finish the surface of the fireplace.

 Consult Local Code Enforcement

-There is a National Code and hierarchy of guidelines that is used as a baseline for the installation of fireplaces, heaters, and other hearth products.
+There is a National Code and hierarchy of guidelines to use as a baseline for the installation of fireplaces, heaters, and other hearth products.
 Above National Code Compliance, installers must comply with the manufacturer’s product manual and Local Code Enforcement.

-Certain municipalities may not allow certain fireplaces, (vent-free, wood burning, ethanol, etc.) and it’s best to determine what units are permitted before you purchase a fireplace that you cannot use.
+Certain municipalities may not allow certain fireplaces (vent-free, wood burning, ethanol, etc.).
+Determine what units are permitted before you purchase a fireplace that you cannot use.

 With these four handy fireplace buying tips, you will be well equipped to navigate the large number of options available in today’s market.
 Don’t be afraid to ask questions, your local authorized Montigo dealer is here to help.